ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_icetea.md

 ##### Writing test cases

-For writing your own Python test scripts, you can read further information from [Icetea Test Case API](https://github.com/ARMmbed/icetea/blob/master/doc/tc_api.md).
+To write your own Python test scripts, please read the further information in [Icetea Test Case API](https://github.com/ARMmbed/icetea/blob/master/doc/tc_api.md).

 ##### Writing CLI applications

 To be able to run the commands given to the DUT, you need to provide a CLI application that runs on the DUT.
-There is a library that you can use to create your own CLI application; it is called [mbed-client-cli](https://github.com/ARMmbed/mbed-client-cli).
-You can also find example Mbed CLI applications from the `mbed-os` repository [test applications](https://github.com/ARMmbed/mbed-os/tree/master/TEST_APPS/device).
+There is a library that you can use to create your own CLI application, called [mbed-client-cli](https://github.com/ARMmbed/mbed-client-cli).
+You can also find example Mbed CLI applications in the `mbed-os` repository [test applications](https://github.com/ARMmbed/mbed-os/tree/master/TEST_APPS/device).

 ### Debugging tests